Nanami101/CO-no-Peace/README.md

 About lab 11-12::

-you have to download all the files in lab 11-12 then The completedDatapath file
+you have to download all the files in lab 11-12 then The "completedDatapathWithACU&MCU" file

-good luky
+good luky ;)